KnockerPulsar/dotfiles/README.md

 1. Be in the video group.
 You can add yourself to it by doing `sudo usermod -a -G video $USER` and rebooting.
 2. Make it a SUID binary by doing `sudo chmod +s path/to/brightnessctl`

-# Dependencies (assuming gnome is availabe)
+# Dependencies/Applications configured here (assuming gnome is availabe)
-* i3
-  * netspeed.sh
+* i3, and Applications used in the config file:
-  * copyq
+  * copyq        : clipboard manager
-  * feh
+  * feh          : mainly for backgrounds
-  * amixer
+  * amixer       : volume control
-  * brightnessctl
-  * google-chrom
+  * brightnessctl: brightness control
-  * flameshot
+  * flameshot    : screenshot utility
-  * inputplug: (I use it to setup layout switching)
-  * playerctl: play and pause audio
+  * playerctl    : play and pause audio
+  * google-chrome
-* i3status
+* i3blocks
+  * Note that blocklets carry their own dependencies.
+All blocklets were obtained from [vivien/i3blocks-contrib](https://github.com/vivien/i3blocks-contrib).
+You can check there for each blocklet's dependencies.
 * neovim
 * polkit-gnome-authentication-agent-1 [becuase I had some issues with key-mapper launching](https://github.com/NixOS/nixpkgs/issues/18012#issuecomment-606495647)
+* rofi

-You can go through each config and change out the dependencies for your own programs or remove them altogether
+You can go through each config and change out the dependencies for your own programs or remove them altogether.
+Note that some paths are hardcoded so you will have to change them.

 # Included config files
  * i3
    * Default i3 config
-   * launching some applications,
+   * launching some applications on startup
-     * Calls setxkvmap to setup en/ar switching
+     * Calls [setup_keyboard_language.sh](i3/setup_keyboard_language.sh) to setup en/ar switching
-     * Starts copyq
+     * Starts `copyq`
-     * Starts gnome daemon so that gnome things work properly
+     * Starts `gsd-xsettings` so that gnome things work properly
-     * Starts feh to display a random wallpaper from a given folder
+     * Starts `feh` to display a random wallpaper from `/usr/share/backgrounds` folder
-   * keybinds
-     * Fn + Mute
-     * Fn + Vol up/down
-     * Fn + Brightness up/down
-     * Super+shift+enter: launches chrome
-     * Super+e: launches nautilus (file mananger)
-     * Super+s: launches gnome settings (pay attention to the flags)
-     * Super+t: Toggles between tabbed, horizontal split, and vertical split window layout
-     * Super+BackSpace: Toggles between splitting vertically and horizontally (for the next window)
-     * Super+backslash: Run `setup_keyboard_language.sh`
-     * PrtScr: Launches flameshot (Screenshot utility
    * i3 colors
-     * focues, focused_inactive, unfocues colors
+     * focued, focused_inactive, unfocues colors
    * i3 flags
-     * focus follows mouse: self explanatory
-     * workspace auto back and forth: if you go to work space 2 (super+2), you can press the same buttons again to return to the source workspace
      * default border: Set border style and thiccness
      * default floating border: same as above but for floating windows
+* i3 blocks (left to right)
-* i3status
+   * Volume %
-   * Netspeed up and down (via netspeed.sh)
+   * Network SSID and netspeed up and down
-   * Free disk space (calculated from the root)
-   * Battery status and power draw
-   * CPU temperature
-   * CPU usage
    * RAM usage & total
+   * CPU usage and temperature
+   * Battery percentage and status
    * Date & time
+   * Keyboard layout/language
+   * Free disk space (calculated from $HOME?)
 * nvim
    * Built in syntax highlighting
    * no line wrapping